Gemini-HUN/Gemini_proto_solar_planets/README.md

 This experimental mod restores the Solar System planets based on the February 2008 beta version of Spore.

 Tested by **Moon** from Discord. <br>
-Earth need more test because Moon had spices on it.
+Earth need more test because Moon had spices on it. <br>
 All planets should be spiceless!

 ## How to install mods?